RaviKMalhotra/API/course.md

 This combination is intended to help you move beyond theory and develop practical engineering intuition.

-Chapter 8 – Tools Used Throughout the Course
+# Chapter 8 – Tools Used Throughout the Course

-To keep the focus on APIs rather than a specific programming language, the concepts in this course are language-agnostic.
+To keep the focus on APIs rather than a specific programming language, the concepts in this **course are language-agnostic**.

 Where implementation is required, examples may be provided in one or more popular languages.

-You will also become familiar with common API development and testing tools, including:
+You will also become familiar with **common API development and testing tools**, including:

-Postman
+  1. Postman
-curl
+  2. curl
-HTTPie
+  3. HTTPie
-Swagger UI
+  4. Swagger UI
-OpenAPI
+  5. OpenAPI
-Insomnia (optional)
+  6. Insomnia (optional)

-As the course progresses, additional technologies may be introduced for specific topics, such as GraphQL tooling, Protocol Buffers, or API gateways.
+As the course progresses, additional technologies may be introduced for specific topics, such as **GraphQL tooling, Protocol Buffers, or API gateways**.

-Chapter 9 – How to Get the Most from This Course
+# Chapter 9 – How to Get the Most from This Course

 To maximize your learning:

-Follow the modules in order.
+- Follow the modules in order.
-Build every practical exercise yourself.
+- Build every practical exercise yourself.
-Experiment with the code instead of copying it blindly.
+- Experiment with the code instead of copying it blindly.
-Read the documentation linked throughout the course.
+- Read the documentation linked throughout the course.
-Take the quizzes seriously.
+- Take the quizzes seriously.
-Review the summary at the end of each module.
+- Review the summary at the end of each module.
-Revisit earlier modules whenever necessary.
+- Revisit earlier modules whenever necessary.

 Learning software engineering is an iterative process.
 Concepts often become clearer after they are applied in multiple contexts.

-Chapter 10 – A Note About the Future
+# Chapter 10 – A Note About the Future

 The API landscape continues to evolve rapidly.